techieguy1/bash/README.md

 # bash

 Repository of several bash scripts and resource files.
-Please note some items within these scripts are specific for Mac.
-You should be able to intuitively discern whether they're needed for your Linux system or if they can be removed altogether.
-For example, brew items are not needed for Linux and can be safely removed.

 Also includes some dotfiles.